SaraAshourHelmy/WeatherApp/README.md

 - retrofit for network.
 - piccaso for loading images.
 - android material design.
--

 # Setup
- Close the app and run it on Android Studio.
+ Clone the app and run it on Android Studio.